DylanThomasShine/acoustra_manager/README.md

     - The add and edit forms:
      - The forms can be filled out to be between 1-5000 characters to allow the user to input their blog.
         - The category has to be chosen.
-        - The image URL must start with http:// or https://.
-        - The number of serves and prepping time has to be numbered.
     - By the email subscriber, the email must be in the following order: characters followed by a @ symbol, followed by more characters and then a “.”.
-    - A recipe or category can't be deleted by just one click.
-If someone clicks on the delete button, there wil be a pop up with a confirmation if someone is sure to delete the recipe or category.
+    - A blog, task or category can't be deleted by just one click.
+If someone clicks on the delete button, there wil be a pop up with a confirmation if someone is sure to delete the blog, task or category.

 - #### Interactive design